Bare Metal Task Scheduler: ARM Cortex M4 (STM32F407)

 } TCB_t;

-The scheduler loops over an array of 5 TCBs (4 tasks + idle) to find the next ready task.
-It's a circular scan that skips task 0 (idle) unless nothing else is ready.
+The scheduler maintains an array of 5 TCBs (4 tasks + idle).
+On each scheduling decision, it scans the array in a circular fashion, skipping blocked tasks and skipping task 0 (idle) unless no other task is ready.

 Learnings

-The stack is really useful.
-The whole context switch is really just saving a pointer, swapping it with another one, and restoring.
-The CPU doesn't know or care which task is running it just follows whatever the stack tells it.
+Context switching is really just pointer swapping.
+The whole mechanism boils down to saving the current stack pointer, switching to another one, and restoring.
+The CPU doesn't know or care which task is "running", it just executes whatever the current stack points to.

-Hardware also does some work out of the box.
-On Cortex-M exception entry/exit automatically saves and restores R0-R3, R12, LR, PC, xPSR.
-You only deal with R4-R11.
-The EXC_RETURN value in LR tells the hardware which stack pointer to use on return.
+The hardware does a meaningful share of the work.
+On Cortex-M, exception entry and exit automatically saves and restores R0–R3, R12, LR, PC, and xPSR.
+You only need to manually handle R4–R11.
+The EXC_RETURN value in LR tells the hardware which stack pointer to use on return, making the MSP/PSP handoff clean.

 Concepts

-The ideas here like yielding, preemptive scheduling, stack-per-task, blocking vs busy-waiting are the same ones used by operating systems, thread libraries, and coroutine frameworks.
+The ideas here like yielding, preemptive scheduling, per task stacks, blocking vs busy waiting are the same foundations used by operating systems, thread libraries, and coroutine frameworks.